yishait/ustvgo-homeassistant-dashboard/README.md

 and you are managing dashboards using YAML files

+IMPORTANT: make sure you either DON'T have any settings for:
+׳׳׳
+lovelace:
+  dashboards:
+׳׳׳

+OR you DO have a place-holder
+׳׳׳
+lovelace:
+  dashboards: {}
+׳׳׳
+the script will not work if you ONLY have lovelace: setup like this:
+׳׳׳
+lovelace:
+׳׳׳

 this project utilizes https://github.com/benmoose39/ustvgo_to_m3u project to get the .m3u streaming files provided by ustvgo.tv, these streams are valid only for ~4 hours and need to be refreshed

 when managing the HA dashboards using YAML - no restart is required when refreshing the links in the dashboard.